 If you have severe difficulty walking or using your hands due to tremors, partial paralysis, or involuntary movement, due to peripheral neuropathy then you should qualify for LTD benefits.

 Persistent Motor Function Disorganization

 Persistent motor function disorganization is a disorder of nerves, apart from the brain and spinal cord.
 It often causes weakness, numbness, and pain, usually in the hands and feet, but also may occur in other areas of the body.
 It can impair sensation, movement, gland or organ function, or other aspects of health, depending on the type of nerve affected and may limit work activity.

 Charcot–Marie–Tooth disease (CMT), also known as Charcot–Marie–Tooth neuropathy, hereditary motor and sensory neuropathy (HMSN) and peroneal muscular atrophy (PMA), is the most commonly inherited neurological disorder.
 CMT is a genetically and clinically heterogeneous group of inherited disorders of the peripheral nervous system characterized by progressive loss of muscle tissue and touch sensation across various parts of the body.

 Long Term Disability benefits may be available to claimants with trigeminal neuralgia who can show that the condition impairs their ability to work.

 You may qualify for LTD benefits when myasthenia gravis affects your muscles so much that you can no longer work.

-The effects of autonomic dysfunction disorders vary from patient to patient, but you may receive Long Term Disability benefits for disabling symptoms that prevent you from working.
+The effects of autonomic dysfunction disorders such as dysautonomia vary from patient to patient, but you may receive Long Term Disability benefits for disabling symptoms that prevent you from working.